 How to get the most out of your service contract

 You may not be able to negotiate the price of an extended warranty like you can negotiate car prices, but you can shop around.
 You may also be able to pay over a period or reduce your total coverage term, which could reduce cost.
 Like every part of the process, this depends on the provider.

 Get a few quotes for auto service contracts and, as you compare offers, look at these features:

 - Check the cost.
 Your car’s make, model, condition, coverage and contract length all impact price.
-You’ll usually pay a fee upfront to buy the policy — ranging from a few hundred dollars to more than $1,000 — and potentially a deductible per visit or per repair.
+There may be a fee to buy the policy; many policies cost between $2,000 to $4,000 or more.